 Schneider, Gunnarson, and Niles-Jolly (1994, p.
-18) referred to climate as the "feeling in the air" one gets when moving around an organisation.
-For Schneider (1990), the routines and behaviours which define the psychology of an organisation also define the climate.
+18) refer to climate as the "feeling in the air" one gets when moving around an organisation.
+For Schneider (1990), the routines and behaviours that define the psychology of an organisation also define the climate.
 What management does, rather than what is says, creates the climate.
 This encompasses the practices, procedures and rewards that management delivers (Schneider et al., 1994).
-Organisational climate is a multidimensional construct encompassing a broad range of individual evaluations of the workplace (James & James, 1989).
-Carey (1998) states organisational climate as the vision employees have of the manner in which the organisation instigates policies and procedures which regulate the way employees are to achieve the organisation's objectives.
-Carey compares organisational climate with that of meteorological climate: the individual gauges the environment by the level of heat and humidity and how comfortable one feels in the particular surroundings.
-Similarly in an organisation it is measured by how comfortable persons feel in the work environment and also their levels of aspects such as happiness, freedom, and power.
-Where meteorological climate is gauged by an individual's discernment of its physical attributes, organisational climate is calculated on the person's awareness of its psychological properties.
-According to Carey, like reading temperature and humidity measures to confirm the sensation of the climate; confirmation of organisational climate is undertaken by using surveys to measuring readings of an individual's view of the organisation.
-While not as precise as the measures of temperature and humidity, they do reveal the individual's level of comfort within their working environment.
-In addition to the numerous definitions of climate, Denison (1996) believes the new organisational culture studies are very similar to those of organisational climate and suggests it is becoming harder to differentiate between recent studies conducted on these two paradigms.
-The connection between culture and climate will be discussed in detail within section 5.5 of this chapter.
-Schneider et al. (2000) believe climate is the shared subjective experiences of organisational members that have important consequences for organisational functioning and effectiveness.
+Organisational climate is a multidimensional construct that encompasses a broad range of individual evaluations of the workplace (James & James, 1989).
+Carey (1998) states that organisational climate is the vision employees have of the manner in which the organisation instigates policies and procedures that regulate the way employees are to achieve the organisation's objectives.
+Carey compares organisational climate with meteorological climate: the individual gauges the environment based on the level of heat and humidity, and how comfortable they feel in the particular surroundings.
+Similarly, in an organisation the climate is measured by how comfortable persons feel in the work environment, and also their levels of aspects such as happiness, freedom, and power.
+Whereas meteorological climate is gauged by an individual's discernment of their physical attributes, organisational climate is calculated based on the person's awareness of its psychological properties.
+According to Carey (1998), just as temperature and humidity measures are used to confirm a sense of the climate, confirmation of organisational climate is undertaken by using surveys to measure readings of an individual's view of the organisation.
+While not as precise as measures of temperature and humidity, surveys do reveal the individual's level of comfort within their working environment.
+In addition to the numerous definitions of climate, Denison (1996) believes that new organisational culture studies are very similar to those of organisational climate, and suggests that it is becoming harder to differentiate between recent studies conducted on these two paradigms.
+(The connection between culture and climate will be discussed in detail within section 5.5 of this chapter.)
+Schneider et al. (2000) believe that climate is the shared subjective experiences of organisational members, which have important consequences for organisational functioning and effectiveness.

 Climate definitions all seem to indicate an impact on employee behaviour.
-Ashforth (1985) suggests climate has the capability to assist in making a factual and completely integrative science of behaviour within organisations.
-Davidson (2000) advises climate is vital in any attempt to implement change, especially major change.
+Ashforth (1985) suggests that climate has the capability to assist in formulating a factual and completely integrative science of behaviour within organisations.
+Davidson (2000) advises that climate is vital in any attempt to implement change, especially major change.
 Schneider, Brief, and Guzzo (1996) contend for change to be lasting, both climate and culture need to be transformed.

-Davidson (2000) found the difficulty in defining climate was due to its complexity.
-All of the above definitions are slightly different, however, Schneider et al. (1994) advise that even though establishing one overall definition is difficult, it does not make organisational climate any less real.
-Further, Schneider et al. warn employee perceptions are based on how management behaves, and the acts they choose to reward, not what is said in any newsletter or annual report.
+Davidson (2000) found that the difficulty in defining climate is due to its complexity.
+All of the above definitions are slightly different; however, Schneider et al. (1994) advise that even though establishing one overall definition is difficult, it does not make organisational climate any less real.
+Further, Schneider et al. warn that employee perceptions are based on how management behaves, and the acts they choose to reward, rather than what is said in any newsletter or annual report.

-Boulding (1956) warned that the more science separates into sub-groups and communication between these subgroups slows, the more the likelihood that knowledge growth will also slow.
-Disagreement as to terminology is confounding climate knowledge growth.
-As climate researchers continue to use the same terminology to mean different things, there is concern climate research may well "grind to a stop in an assemblage of walled-in hermits, each mumbling to himself words in a private language that only he can understand" (Boulding, p.
+Boulding (1956) warns that the more science separates into sub-groups, and communication between these sub-groups slows, the greater the likelihood that knowledge growth will also slow.
+Disagreements as to terminology are confounding climate knowledge growth.
+As climate researchers continue to use the same terminology to mean different things, there is concern that climate research may well "grind to a stop in an assemblage of walled-in hermits, each mumbling to himself words in a private language that only he can understand" (Boulding, 1956, p.
 198).